Radio jamming: World War II

 In occupied Europe the Nazis attempted to jam broadcasts to the continent from the BBC and other allied stations.
 Along with increasing transmitter power and adding extra frequencies, attempts were made to counteract the jamming by dropping leaflets over cities instructing listeners to construct a directional loop aerial that would enable them to hear the stations through the jamming.
-In the Netherlands such aerials were nicknamed "moffenzeef" (English: "kraut filter").
+In the Netherlands such aerials were nicknamed moffenzeef (lit. "kraut sieve").

+During the Continuation War, after discovering the fact that the mines that the retreating Soviet forces had scattered throughout the city of Viipuri were radio-triggered rather than timer- or pressure-triggered, the Finnish forces played Vesterinen's recording of Säkkijärven Polkka without any pauses from September 4, 1941, to February 2, 1942, as they, to demine the city, needed to block the Soviets from activating the mines through the correct radio wave.
+The Soviets tried to trigger the mines by changing frequency; the mines had been set up to be able to be triggered by three different frequencies.
+The Finns countered this by playing Säkkijärven Polkka on all frequencies.

+During the Battle of the Beams, Britain jammed navigation signals used by German aircraft.